elegant-scipy/elegant-scipy/markdown/ch5.markdown

 Now let's put it all together to estimate the best possible automated segmentation of an image.
 You may remember our friendly stalking tiger from chapter 3.
+(If you don't, you might want to work on your threat-assessment skills!)
 Using our skills from chapter 3, we're going to generate a number of possible ways of segmenting the tiger image, and then figure out the best one.

 [Ed note: Tiger image and segmentation licensed for "non-commercial research and educational purposes"?.